WebAssembly/binaryen/README.md

 This repository contains code that builds the following tools in `bin/`:

  * **binaryen-shell**: A shell that can load and interpret WebAssembly code in S-Expression format, as well as run transformation passes on it.
 It can also run the spec test suite.
  * **asm2wasm**: An asm.js-to-WebAssembly compiler, built on Emscripten's asm optimizer infrastructure.
-That can directly compile asm.js to WebAssembly.
+This is used by Emscripten in Binaryen mode when it uses Emscripten's fastcomp asm.js backend.
+ * **wasm2asm**: A WebAssembly-to-asm.js compiler, the reverse of `asm2wasm`.
+This is a work in progress.
+ * **s2wasm**: A compiler from the `.s` format emitted by the new WebAssembly backend being developed in LLVM.
+This is used by Emscripten in Binaryen mode when it integrates with the new LLVM backend.
  * **wasm.js**: A WebAssembly-to-JavaScript bridge. wasm.js contains Binaryen components compiled to JavaScript, including the interpreter, `asm2wasm`, the S-Expression parser, etc., which allow you to load WebAssembly and execute it even if the browser doesn't have native support yet.
 Having `asm2wasm` also gives the option to take an asm.js build and execute it as WebAssembly, which is useful for testing.

 Usage instructions for each are below.